human development, social justice and sustainable social systems

 How does it work?

-A number of learning paths have been developed and implemented along the above lines:
+A number of learning paths have been developed and implemented along the above lines.
+Some are already being implemented for the second time:

 1. The Organisational Development Learning Path (ODLP)

-Its objective was to empower Caritas organisations in Europe to manage their core processes and resources through shared learning, while keeping the people they serve at the centre.
+The objective is to empower Caritas organisations in Europe to manage their core processes and resources through shared learning, while keeping the people they serve at the centre.

 The learning path was designed around four carefully identified themes:

-From May 2014 to November 2016, an external consultant together with a Caritas Europa Secretariat staff member accompanied a group of 17 colleagues from 16 Caritas organisations throughout the ODLP.
-These included participants from Albania, Armenia, Azerbaijan, Bosnia and Herzegovina, Bulgaria, Georgia, Greece, Latvia, Lithuania, Luxembourg, Poland, Portugal, Romania, Spain, Turkey and Ukraine.
+An external consultant together with a Caritas Europa Secretariat staff member accompany a group of 14 colleagues from 11 Caritas organisations throughout this second ODLP.
+The participants come from Caritas Armenia, Belarus, Bulgaria, Greece, Kosovo, Lithuania, Portugal, Slovakia, Slovenia, Spain and Ukraine.

 Listen: understand the basics of CST;